Erasure-tolerance scheme for the surface codes on neutral atom quantum computers: Surface Code with Erasure Errors

 In systems where erasure errors occur statically, the positions and number of erasure errors are known before executing quantum computation, and they remain unchanged during execution.
 A typical case of static erasure errors is fabrication defects in superconducting quantum circuits~\cite{Nagayama2017-gq, auger2017fault}.
-Although static erasure errors do not emerge during computation but are present beforehand, they share many characteristics with dynamic erasure errors: they are caused by the absence of qubits, their locations are known (heralded), and stabilizer deformation is required to deal with them, as explained in the following sections.

 This type of erasure can be corrected using \emph{super stabilizers}.
 There are two main methods for forming super stabilizers: the method of Stace and Barrett~\cite{Stace2010-ka} and the method of Nagayama \textit{et al.}~\cite{Nagayama2017-gq}.
 The first method is simple and easy to implement; super stabilizers are created by multiplying stabilizers associated with the erased data qubits, as illustrated in \figref{fig:SurfaceCode}.
-In this method, star and plaquette stabilizers are merged into super stabilizers symmetrically.
-However, this method generates \emph{junk qubits} as side effects—these are extra degrees of freedom arising from the reduction of two stabilizers due to an erased data qubit.
-Although junk qubits do not cause logical errors, they can decrease the threshold of the physical error rate.
-The second method is an improved version that uses both super stabilizers and weight-reduced stabilizers.
-This method avoids generating junk qubits but results in an asymmetric deployment of super stabilizers.